 Eating in Budapest was a welcomed treat after indulging in so much pasta and pizza in Italy.
 Hungary had their typical cuisine but also every other type, so there was never too much repeating.
 It was cheap, the portions were often of a good size and there were countless restaurants to choose from.

 Street food is also very common and convenient in Budapest.
 At Karavan, you can find numerous food trucks in this little outdoor area.
 Perfect for a quick dinner or a late night snack after spending time at the famous ruin bar, Szimpla Kert.

 Below is a list of the typical Hungarian dishes you should try if you are to visit the city!
 And before you finish, don’t be alarmed when we mention that we did eat all of them.. a few times.

-- Langos (shown above)- A deep fried round flat bread with sour cream and cheese on top, however, you could get multiple other toppings if you wanted too.
-A definitely calorie buster but quite delicious.
+- Langos (shown above)- A deep fried round flatbread with sour cream and cheese on top, however, you could get multiple other toppings if you wanted too.
+A definite calorie buster but quite delicious.

-- Beef Goulash – Served as a soup or inside bread.
+- Beef Goulash – Served as a soup or inside the bread.

 - Túró Rudi- An interesting combination of a sweet ricotta cheese filled chocolate bar.
 It is found in the Yoghurt section of a grocery store.

 - Kürtőskalács The English name?
 A chimney cake.
 A cylinder dough cooked over a charcoal fire and then covered in cinnamon sugar and optional Nutella, nuts, caramel inside…..o.m.goodness wasn’t this delicious.
-A never ending donut basically.
+A never-ending doughnut basically.